KamranBabirov/Final_Project/README.md

-\This is my simple Spring Boot web application, which uses Thymeleaf to display a greeting message and an image./
+\This is my simple Spring Boot web application and at the same time my final task, which uses Thymeleaf to display a greeting message and an image./